-Film Art is an introduction to the history of film and its evolution as a medium of expression.
-This course will focus on both the history of American and international filmmaking from 1895 to 1960, with specific emphasis placed on the Hollywood studio system.
+Film History I is an introduction to the history of film and its evolution as a medium of expression.
+This course explores the history of both American and international filmmaking from 1895 to 1960, with emphasis placed on the Hollywood studio system.